Quick Answer

 This is where the behavioral side of TBI treatment becomes critical.
 And it’s where trained behavior analysts do some of their most complex, consequential work.

 Here’s the thread of hope that makes ABA intervention so relevant: the brain can adapt.
-Neuroplasticity describes the brain’s ability to reorganize itself, allowing undamaged regions to take over functions that were previously handled by injured areas.
+Neuroplasticity describes the brain’s ability to reorganize itself, letting undamaged regions take over functions that were previously handled by injured areas.
 It doesn’t happen on its own.
 It requires intensive, structured behavioral rehabilitation.

 Applied behavior analysis has been shown to be effective for a range of behavioral issues that TBI patients commonly experience, including aggression, non-compliance, lack of motivation, anxiety, and depression.
 Behavioral techniques are also central to rehabilitative therapies that help patients relearn self-care tasks, vocational skills, and appropriate social behaviors.

 Here’s what makes ABA uniquely suited to this population: it doesn’t just address symptoms.
-It looks at the function behind behaviors, which is especially important when the neurological connections that once linked behaviors to their consequences have been disrupted by the injury.
+It looks at the function behind behaviors, which matters most when the neurological connections that once linked behaviors to their consequences have been disrupted by the injury.

 In TBI cases, ABAs typically begin with a functional behavior assessment (FBA).
 The goal is to determine whether a patient’s behavioral issues stem from a loss of basic skills, from environmental factors, or from a disruption in the social and motivational cues that once shaped their behavior.